A path to improving safety, performance and reliability while reducing costs.

 Project Overview

-The City of Boulder is purchasing more than 4,000 streetlights from Xcel Energy and converting lights to more efficient LEDs.
+The City of Boulder has purchased over 4,400 streetlights from Xcel Energy.
+We will begin converting lights to more efficient LEDs in 2025.
 This project will save costs, update technology, improve reliability and safety, and reduce carbon emissions.

 Project Goals